-Ilaria balanced her undergraduate work with professional endeavors, such as contributing local and cultural news pieces to La Nazione, one of the oldest Italian newspapers circulated nationally.
+Ilaria balanced her undergraduate work with professional endeavors, such as contributing local and cultural news pieces to La Nazione, one of the oldest Italian newspapers.
 She would continue to contribute to La Nazione for 4 years and 8 months.
 Shortly after earning her Bachelor’s degree, Ilaria expanded her career to include media.
 She took on a trainee assistant producer position for Endemol Italia, the company behind “Who Wants to be a Millionaire” and “Chi ha incastrato lo zio Gerry” (prime-time, pre prime-time).

 In 2008 Ilaria Verunelli took on a month-long internship position at Il Sole 24 Ore, the leading Italian newspaper for economics and business news.
 Il Sole 24 Ore is also one of the first Italian digital newspapers; this experience inspired Ilaria to stay at the forefront of the digital space and of emerging technologies in general.
 After a seasonal stint at the Italian edition of Vanity Fair as part of her professional practice, Ilaria returned to Il Sole 24 Ore as a trainee and then as a contributor, penning diverse articles and producing multimedia content.

 Ilaria’s next career move situated her in a more technical space: she joined CI-ESSE S.r.l as a consultant.
 The manufacturing company produces very complex mechanical components by using additive manufacturing technology (3D printing) and machining techniques.
 At CI-ESSE Srl, she managed projects for marketing initiatives and corporate branding, such as informative videos, and oversaw the company’s presence and active participation in various national and international events, such as Rapid 2012 in Atlanta and RM Forum in Milan.